 - It’s an excuse to buy new oils, new clothes, new anything!

-- It validates how much knowledge I have accumulated in twenty-one years.
+- It validates how much knowledge I have accumulated in 28 years.

 - Every audience has the potential for something unexpected and fresh to emerge: Will I be asked to come back?
 To hold a class?
 To speak to someone else’s group?
 Will I meet a new client?
 Find a new student?
 Make a new friend?